 Singular Thoughts / Volume One 2017

-This book will entertain more than inform, and ask more questions
+This book will entertain more than inform; asking more questions

 than it answers.
-A mixed collection of short pieces; all touching on
+A collection of short pieces; all touching on

 A simple book of musings on different subjects.
 Some funny, some